thegenius/hera/README.md

 ## ROADMAP
-This framework will follow the following versiont strategy: major.minor.fixOrUpdate minor with odd number: new futures and new interface minor with even number: performance and stablity
+This framework will follow the following versiont strategy:

-Month Realse Note:
+major.minor.fixOrUpdate
-2017.08: Core Structure
+minor with odd number: new futures and new interface
-2017.09: Http Support
+minor with even number: performance and stablity